 Kong Tsung-gan

-Bit of an emotional rollercoaster this week as we discuss dementia and the Hong Kong Protests among other topics.
-Obviously this was recorded way back in BC (Before Coronavirus), hence all the hugging.
-I’d be arrested (again) for all that Friends BS now.
+Bit of an emotional rollercoaster this week as we discuss dementia and impact on mental health of the Hong Kong Protests among other topics.

 The Depressed Banker - Mental Ideas Podcast